swebshet/dhis2-core/dhis-2/dhis-services/dhis-service-tracker/src/main/java/org/hisp/dhis/tracker/validation/exploration/MEETING.md

 I think

 * our validation interface needs to
-  * allow or even guide us in writing more targeted validators.
+  * guide us in writing more targeted validators.
 My idea would be a validator per error code.
-  * ideally prevent us from mutating the payload
+  * prevent us from mutating the payload
   * TrackerBundle should be replaced by a dedicated Context that only contains what is needed by validators.
 It should only give read-only access to it. (lets discuss this separately)
 * we need building blocks that allow us to decompose our complex validation into smaller validators